aidamouref/Project-Broadway/README.md

 </div>

-The database was quite clean and only three variables had some missing data, but not enough to discard them for this reason.
+The database was quite clean and only two variables had some missing data, but not enough to discard them for this reason.
 Also, no duplicate observations were found.

 ## *Time Series Analysis*